Breakmaster Cylinder

-Breakmaster Cylinder, also known as The Mysterious Breakmaster Cylinder or by the initials BmC, is a musical composer and producer who has provided title themes and background music for a number of radio shows and podcasts, principally with Gimlet Media's Reply All.
-Known for their pseudonymity, Breakmaster Cylinder does not make public appearances and has employed stand-ins for interviews, photographs, and other media appearances.
+Breakmaster Cylinder, also known as The Mysterious Breakmaster Cylinder, by the initials BmC, or simply as "The Master", is a musical composer and producer who has provided title themes and background music for a number of radio shows and podcasts.
+Cylinder came to notoriety with the launch of Gimlet Media's Reply All in 2016 and was a fixture on that show until it ended in 2022.
+Known for their pseudonymity, Breakmaster Cylinder does not make public appearances and has employed stand-ins for interviews, photographs, and other media engagements.

 Development and early career

-Breakmaster Cylinder grew up playing music, starting out on the piano, and learned to perform compositions by Johann Sebastian Bach, among others.
-They first began working with music sampling using ping-pong recording techniques between two cassette tape decks.
-Cylinder later acquired a keyboard with loop-recording capabilities and eventually began making DIY albums of trance music for friends.
+Breakmaster Cylinder grew up playing piano, learning to perform classical compositions by Johann Sebastian Bach and others.
+They first began working with music sampling using ping-pong recording techniques between two cassette tape decks, and then later acquired a keyboard with loop-recording capabilities.
+Cylinder's first releases were DIY albums of trance music made just for friends.
 Cylinder spent more than a decade composing and producing music before finding a wider audience.

+In 2006 Breakmaster Cylinder self-released their first album Spasmodic Symmetry, followed by 2009's Logic Pro-driven Method Man/Monty Python mashup Dolomite!
+Cylinder's next albums, Say Hello to Klaus (2010) and See You Around (2011) were released under the Breakbit Music label.
+In 2013, Cylinder started to get some press with the release of Big Schnitzel, an audio mash-up sampling food references made by the Notorious B.I.G.

 In their early days as a composer, Cylinder worked as a food delivery driver and often wrote music while parked on the side of the road.
 They produced many of their early works using a Novation Launchpad mini drum machine and Fruityloops software before switching to the Cubase digital audio workstation.

-Breakmaster Cylinder self-released their first album, Spasmodic Symmetry, in 2006 and then the 2009 Logic Pro-driven Method Man-Monty Python mashup Dolomite! before being picked up by the label Breakbit Music.
-Breakbit helped issue several of Cylinder's early albums, including Say Hello to Klaus (2010) and See You Around (2011).
-In 2013 Cylinder started to get some press with the release of Big Schnitzel, an audio mash-up sampling food references made by the Notorious B.I.G.
-Aside from Bach as a recurring theme in their music and image, Breakmaster Cylinder has also cited Art Tatum, The Beatles, Nine Inch Nails, and Squarepusher as influences on their work.
+Aside from Bach as a recurring theme in their music and imagery, Breakmaster Cylinder has also cited Art Tatum, The Beatles, Nine Inch Nails, and Squarepusher as influences on their work.